Siege of Breda (1624)

-Reasons
+Background

+Breda was one of the most strongly fortified towns in the borderlands between the territory of the States of Holland and royal Brabant.
+The city was strategically located on a navigable river, the Mark, and near several roads.

+Henry III of Nassau, Lord of Breda from 1509 to 1538 had travelled widely on behalf of Charles V. In Italy, he came into contact with the modern defences of the bastion fort.
+In 1531 he commissioned the construction of the walls of Breda in the latest style.
+These were later modernised and expanded further.
+In 1587 and 1622, the defences were further extended and updated.

+The Breda fortress consisted of a very high earthen bulwark with 15 bastions.
+Its 55 to 117 m moat was five feet deep and was provided with water from Mark.
+Access to the town was made possible by four brick gates.
+Crescent ravelins were applied in the ditches.
+Hornwork was placed beyond the gates and at the monastery.
+Rows of stakes impeded assault by horsemen and foot soldiers and simultaneously prevented desertion.
+The fortifications were in excellent condition and served as a state of the art example of fortification.

 There were several motives for Spinola's siege of Breda.
 Because the Dutch regularly used the town as a base for raiding Spanish Brabant, the parts of Brabant under royal rule would be better protected if the city were conquered.
 In addition, neighbouring towns occupied by the States, such as Bergen op Zoom, would be easier to conquer with a foothold in Breda.

 In 1590, Breda was captured from the Spanish using the stratagem with the peat boat.
 The conquest of a well-defended city like Breda would erase this disgrace.
 More importantly, Spinola personally felt that the failure of the siege of Bergen-op-Zoom (1622) was a blot on his reputation.

 Furthermore, Spain wanted to have a strong position in potential peace negotiations.
 The conquest of Breda would enable Spain to put forward stronger demands concerning religious freedom for Catholics in the Republic and lifting the blockade of the Scheldt.

-Location

-Vesting Breda

-Breda was one of the strongest cities in the defence of the Republic between the States of Holland and royal Brabant.
-The city was strategically located on a navigable river, Mark, and near several roads.

-Henry III of Nassau, Lord of Breda from 1509 to 1538, had been commissioned by Charles V to travel through Europe.
-In Italy, he came into contact with modern defences.
-Thus, in 1531 he inspired the construction of the late medieval style walls of Breda.
-These were later replaced by modern fortifications.
-In 1587 and 1622, the defences were further expanded and updated.